Scenes from a Marriage: Critical reception

 In Sweden, Scenes from a Marriage received positive reviews for its dialogue and realism, with Mauritz Edstrom calling it "one of Bergman's finest human portrayals". Åke Janzon said that while the miniseries was not a masterpiece, it demonstrated psychological tension.
 Swedish director Maj Wechselmann criticized it on feminist grounds, saying it failed to criticize marriage roles.
 Bergman replied that the miniseries was meant to depict "Marianne's liberation" and female "suppressed aggressions".
 One controversy revolved around allegations that Scenes From a Marriage led to higher divorce rates in Sweden and around Europe by teaching couples to communicate their conflicts.
 Swedish divorce rates allegedly doubled one year after the miniseries was broadcast in 1973.
 In 2013 Rachel Halliburton disputed these allegations in Time Out magazine, remarking that sexual and women's liberation were gaining prominence at the time and that the miniseries "as such was as much a symptom of what was happening to modern marriage as a cause".

-In the United States, Roger Ebert gave the theatrical version a full four stars, calling it "one of the truest, most luminous love stories ever made" and "the best film of 1973".
+In the United States, Roger Ebert gave the theatrical version a full four stars, calling it "one of the truest, most luminous love stories ever made" and "the best film of 1974".
 Vincent Canby, chief critic for The New York Times, called the theatrical version "a movie of such extraordinary intimacy that it has the effect of breaking into mysterious components many things we ordinarily accept without thought, familiar and banal objects, faces, attitudes, and emotions, especially love. [...]
 Ullmann again establishes herself as one of the most fascinating actresses of our time."
 Canby also wrote that "Josephson gives an equally complex performance" but found the character less admirable.
 Don Druker of Chicago Reader criticized the editing for the cinema, saying that the film "shows its reassembled status rather badly" and that "moments of searing insight" were provided mainly by Ullmann.

 The film was included in "The New York Times Guide to the Best 1,000 Movies Ever Made" in 2002.
 In 2004, essayist Phillip Lopate wrote that Scenes from a Marriage showed Bergman moving on from exploration of God's silence to the subject of men, women, love and intimacy.
 Lopate found the film version "more harrowing and theatrical," while the miniseries "has the tendency to intersect with and form a more quotidian relationship to viewers’ lives; its characters become members of the family, and their resilience over time, regardless of the incessant crises thrown them by the script, induces a more good-humored, forgiving atmosphere."
 In 2007, Kristi McKim of Senses of Cinema wrote that the film "stunningly exemplified" the "tension" in "the emotional causes and effects of feeling incompatible desires within the modern world."
-The film has a 94% approval rating on Rotten Tomatoes, based on 15 reviews.
+The film has a 88% approval rating on Rotten Tomatoes, based on 24 reviews, and an average rating of 8.6/10.
 It was included on BBC's 2018 list of the 100 greatest foreign-language films.